cran/SwimmeR/README.md

 `Place`: Order of finish

 `Name`: An athlete's name.
-Relays do not have ages
+Relays do not have names.

 `Age`: Could be a number of years (25) or a year in school (SR)